 Conservatory Lab Foundation is a nonprofit organization that acts in service to Conservatory Lab Charter School in Boston’s Dorchester neighborhood.
-The Foundation also supports the school’s partnering institution, the Center for Artistry and Scholarship (CAS).
-The Foundation cultivates support for each of these innovative organizations and promotes each mission and vision in the local communities of educators, thought leaders, and philanthropists in and around Boston with the intention of expanding our network of resources to create similar models around the globe.
+The Foundation cultivates support for this innovative organization, promoting the mission and vision with educators, thought leaders, and philanthropists.

 Conservatory Lab Charter School Overview

 Conservatory Lab Charter School empowers a diverse range of children (Pre-K-Grade 8) as artists and scholars.
 Conservatory Lab focuses teaching students through Expeditionary Learning (EL), El Sistema musical education, and social-emotional wellness.

 Reporting directly to the Conservatory Lab Foundation Board of Directors, the Director of Development serves as a key leadership team member and an active participant in making strategic decisions affecting the Conservatory Lab Charter School.
 In partnership with the Foundation’s Board of Trustees, this position is responsible for managing all annual fund related fundraising and development activities.
 The successful candidate will help retain and grow funding from current constituents while forging new relationships to build the school’s visibility, impact, and financial resources.
 The Director of Development will also design and implement a comprehensive annual fund plan for developing key external alliances by cultivating individual and institutional philanthropic support.